Azure-Samples/iot-hub-node-intel-edison-client-app/README.md

 > This repo contains the source code to help you get familiar with Azure IoT using the Microsoft IoT Pack for Intel Edison Starter Kit.
 You will find the [lesson-based tutorials on Azure.com](#).

-This repo contains an arduino application that runs on Intel Edison with a BME280 temperature&humidity sensor, and then sends these data to your IoT hub.
+This repo contains an arduino application that runs on Intel Edison with a Grove temperature sensor, and then sends these data to your IoT hub.
 At the same time, this application receives Cloud-to-Device message from your IoT hub, and takes actions according to the C2D command.

 ## Set up your edison
 Follow [this page](#) to set up your edison and enable SSH.

-### Enable I2C on your edison
-Follow [this page](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c#installing-kernel-support-manually) to enable I2C on your edison.

 ## Build Azure IoT SDK